-QuoStar gets Gold Partner Green Lights from Microsoft
+QuoStar gets gold partner green lights from Microsoft

 August 15th, 2011

-Its importance is not lost on the QuoStar team, as Rutherford explains: “For a start it helps us understand and act on customer satisfaction and loyalty information, and to remain competitive by benchmarking our industry performance.
-Had the survey picked up any weaknesses or areas of customer dissatisfaction, we’d be able to put things right immediately.
+Its importance is not lost on the QuoStar team.
+“For a start, it helps us understand and act on customer satisfaction and loyalty information, and to remain competitive by benchmarking our industry performance,” Rutherford explains.
+“Had the survey picked up any weaknesses or areas of customer dissatisfaction, we’d be able to put things right immediately.
 As it didn’t, it shows us that we’re delivering what our clients want, which hopefully makes it important to them as well.”

-Microsoft states that Gold Certified Partners “…represent the highest level of competence and expertise with Microsoft technologies and have the closest working relationship with Microsoft.”
+Microsoft states that Gold Certified Partners “…represent the highest level of competence and expertise with Microsoft technologies and have the closest working relationship with Microsoft.”.
 Rutherford and his team see participation by customers as an advantage that ensures QuoStar maintains this ‘highest level of competence’.